rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

 ### Additional dependencies

 The code for this guide is in the `rerun` repository.
-If you do not already have rerun cloned, you should do so now:
+If you do not already have Rerun cloned, you should do so now:

 ```bash